In This Article

 Our goal at The Healthy Marriage is to help you build the marriage of your dreams.
 To do this, we want to connect you with resources that address your issues.

 In this last video you’ll learn about a program designed to help you conquer pornography and restore your marriage.
-It’s a faith-based, 12 week program that will give you encouragement and practical help in winning the battle.
+It’s a faith-based program that will give you encouragement and practical help in winning the battle.

 The video explains how the program works.